Tiinchox/spanish_passport/README.md

 2. Verify the scheduled task exists and is enabled
 3. Ensure Python and dependencies are installed correctly
 4. Check your SendGrid credentials in the `.env` file
+5. Test email functionality using the `--test-email` flag

 ## Notes